gizmocraft-lab/Fluidbox/README.md

 ## Frequently Asked Quesitons
 1.  **Fluidbox is not working in my installation.
 Where should I start?**
 Start by checking your browser's console log.
 What error messages do you see?
-Also, make sure that you are using the *latest* version of jQuery 1.x (minimum requirement: v1.8 or above) and that the dependencies have been loaded successfully.
+Also, make sure that you are using the *latest* version of jQuery 1.x (minimum requirement: v1.8) and that the dependencies have been loaded successfully.

 2.  **Do you plan to implement [insert feature]?**
 Fluidbox is conceived as a means to simplify lightboxes.
 Therefore, I plan to keep Fluidbox as simple as it is, without additional features, such as gallery features.
 However, you can always fork and modify Fluidbox to your personal liking.